timmetcalfe/DevNotes/BestPractices.md

 ## Design principals

 - Keep it simple, stupid.
+- Focus on the requirement, not the technology.
 - Code should read like a story.
+- Keep as much as possible in .NET.
+For example, don't use Angular if all that is required are a few web pages, use Razor Pages instead.
 - Prefer locality of behaviour and vertical slice architecture over multiple layers of components.
 - Minimise all external dependencies.
 For example, don't place just 3 or 4 email templates in blob storage that rarely change, which would mean a dependency on the blob storage service.
 Instead place them in C# classes.
 - Following on from point above, keep as much work as possible in the local code.